csecht/tic-tac-toe-tkinter/README.md

 ### Screenshots

-Human (Player 1, X) wins 19th game in "PC plays center" mode.
-A Result pop-up window prompts user to play again or quit the program.
+Human (Player 1, X) wins 9th game in "PC plays center" mode.
+A Game Status pop-up window prompts user to play again or quit the program.
 The pop-up window can be repositioned.

 ![pvpc-game](images/X_wins_PvPC.png)